Masters Cherriman Award

 If you know of an exceptional individual who inspires others or works tirelessly behind the scenes to help the Masters community, then please nominate them for the Cherriman Award so that we can recognise their good work.

-The Vivienne and Leonard Cherriman Award is an annual award, presented by the British Masters Committee to ‘the person or organisation who or which has done the most to promote and foster the cause of Masters swimming in Great Britain.’
+The Vivienne and Leonard Cherriman Award is an annual award, presented by the Home countries Masters Swimming Management Group to ‘the person or organisation who or which has done the most to promote and foster the cause of Masters swimming in Great Britain.’

-Nominations this year ran from 1st February 2015 to 31st January 2016 and were welcomed from England, Scotland and Wales.
+Nominations run each year and are welcomed from England, Scotland and Wales.

 Who would make an ideal candidate for the Cherriman Award?
 Here are some suggestions: